-Millions more virus rapid tests but are results reported?
+Millions more virus rapid tests, but are results reported?

 Competitors Quidel and Becton Dickinson have together shipped well over 35 million of their own quick tests since June.
 But that massive influx of tests hasn’t showed up in national testing numbers, which have mostly ranged between 750,000 and 950,000 daily tests for months.

 Besides tallying new cases, COVID-19 testing numbers are used to calculate a key metric on the outbreak: percentage of tests positive for COVID-19.
 The World Health Organization recommends countries test enough people to drive their percent of positives below 5%.
-And the U.S. has mostly been hovering around or below that rate since mid-September, a point that President Donald Trump and his top aids have touted to argue that the nation has turned the corner on the outbreak.
+And the U.S. has mostly been hovering around or below that rate since mid-September, a point that President Donald Trump and his top aides have touted to argue that the nation has turned the corner on the outbreak.
 The figure is down from a peak of 22% in April.

 But some disease-tracking specialists are skeptical.
 Engel said his group’s members think they aren’t getting all the results.